Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Conclusion

 \section{Conclusion}

-Radio and infrared observations towards the SNR \candy, for which \oh masers have been detected, were used to investigate the interaction of the SNR with the adjacent molecular cloud.
+Radio and infrared observations towards \candy, an SNR with associated \oh masers, were used to investigate the interaction of the SNR with the adjacent molecular cloud.
 The main results are summarised below.

 \begin{enumerate} {(\arabic{enumi})}